daniellavoie/kafka-topic-updater/README.md

 Executing migrations on a remote Kafka cluster is done simply by providing the `--bootstrap-servers` argument (which defaults to `localhost:9090`).

 This example is compatible with a remotely managed clusters like Confluent Cloud.
-Refer to the (doc/confluent-cloud.md)[documentation section on Confluent Cloud] for instructions on how to provision an API key for Topic Notary to work properly.
+Refer to the [documentation section on Confluent Cloud](doc/confluent-cloud.md) for instructions on how to provision an API key for Topic Notary to work properly.

 ```
 ./cli/target/topic-notary-cli.jar \